Vigemus/iron.nvim/README.md

 ### Important notice!

 The python remote plugin mechanism was dropped and removed from master.
 The latest commit containing it was [ead377f](https://github.com/Vigemus/iron.nvim/commits/ead377f).
-If you wan to use that instead, please for the repository or use the stale branch [legacy](https://github.com/Vigemus/iron.nvim/commits/legacy) for that.
+If you want to use that instead, please for the repository or use the stale branch [legacy](https://github.com/Vigemus/iron.nvim/commits/legacy) for that.